appbnr/appbnr.github.io/docs/platform/introduction.md

 ## Value

-At our core, we value `fairness` and `transparency`.
+At our core, we value fairness and transparency.
 We are committed to building a platform where businesses and developers can collaborate effectively.
-Regardless of size or location, we believe `everyone` should have the opportunity to benefit from digitalization advancements.
+Regardless of size or location, we believe everyone should have the opportunity to benefit from digitalization advancements.